Key information for agri-environment scheme agreement holders

 Currently, there is no formal process to enable transfers between schemes such as HLS and CS to SFI.
 The NFU is lobbying the new government for arrangements to be put in place and guidance to be issued.

-The NFU understands that for the agreement you are leaving you will be paid until the last complete agreement year.
+The NFU’s current understanding is an agreement will need to be terminated before an application can be started for a new scheme.
+For the agreement you are leaving, you will be paid until the last complete agreement year.
 If you leave part way through the agreement year, you will not be paid for the part-year.
-The new agreement will not need to have the equivalent options in it.

 Return to menu

-Stacking CS/ES/HLS and the SFI
+Stacking CS/ES/HLS and SFI

 Defra will not allow payment for the same action twice.
 Some of the scheme actions are however different, this means that some options and agreements can be stacked in the same area.
-Interaction between an SFI agreement and CS depends on the standard and type of agreement (revenue or capital).

 More information about how SFI interacts with CS/ES/HLS can be found at GOV.UK | How an SFI standards agreement interacts with other funding schemes.

 Defra is aiming for a single integrated online service where farmers can select the combination of actions across SFI and CS that work for them.
+This will not be available in the short term.

 Return to menu